|Condition:||Medically complex care|

 Elara was born with a rare congenital heart defect, made even more complicated by being born ten weeks premature.
 Elara was whisked to the Neonatal Intensive Care Unit (NICU) before mom Tara or dad Doug could even hold her.
 With no complications herself, Tara was quickly discharged before the family even knew the full extent of baby Elara’s condition.
 What came next was a shock to her family.

 Elara’s health suddenly deteriorated when she was four days old and doctors explained that she would need surgery immediately to save her life.
-Weighing only 3.5 pounds, Elara was simply too small to undergo the necessary surgery.
+Weighing only three and a half lbs, Elara was simply too small to undergo the necessary surgery.
 For two months, her tiny body survived on life support in the NICU.
 She had heart failure, battled bacterial pneumonia and suffered septicemia during her long wait.
 It was a difficult and dangerous time, so precarious that Tara was only permitted to hold Elara on her 44th day of life.
 Finally, after 62 days, Elara was flown to the children’s hospital in Edmonton on life support for the first of her three open heart surgeries.

-“Those overnight stays don’t reflect full days spent at the hospital in the outpatients department for various clinics or getting her x-rays to monitor her back every four months, or all of the tests, procedures, and therapies she needs to fight for her health,” says Tara, who now sits as a patient-family advisor on the steering committee for the new Jim Pattison Children’s Hospital, which will open in 2019.
+“Those overnight stays don’t reflect full days spent at the hospital in the outpatients department for various clinics or getting her x-rays to monitor her back every four months, or all of the tests, procedures, and therapies she needs to fight for her health,” says Tara.

 With subsequent surgeries, Elara suffered multiple complications, including vocal cord paralysis, diaphragm paralysis, and even a stroke to her spinal cord.
 As a result she struggles with speech, swallowing, hemi and paraparesis, has developmental delays and is very tiny.